Drexler–Smalley debate on molecular nanotechnology

 The debate between K. Eric Drexler and Richard Smalley on the feasibility of molecular assemblers began in 2001 and concluded in a cover story in Chemical & Engineering News in 2003.

 The Drexler–Smalley debate on molecular nanotechnology was a public dispute between K. Eric Drexler, the originator of the conceptual basis of molecular nanotechnology, and Richard Smalley, a recipient of the 1996 Nobel prize in Chemistry for the discovery of the nanomaterial buckminsterfullerene.
 The dispute was about the feasibility of constructing molecular assemblers, which are molecular machines that could robotically assemble molecular materials and devices by manipulating individual atoms or molecules.
 The concept of molecular assemblers was central to Drexler's conception of molecular nanotechnology, but Smalley argued that fundamental physical principles would prevent them from ever being possible.
 The two also traded accusations that the other's conception of nanotechnology was harmful to public perception of the field and threatened continued public support for nanotechnology research.

-The debate was carried out from 2001 to 2003 through published articles and open letters.
+The debate was carried out from 2001 to 2003 through a series of published articles and open letters.
 It began with a 2001 article by Smalley in Scientific American, which was followed by a rebuttal published by Drexler and coworkers later that year, and two open letters by Drexler in early 2003.
 The debate was concluded in late 2003 in a "Point–Counterpoint" feature in Chemical & Engineering News in which both parties participated.

 The debate has often been cited in the history of nanotechnology due to the fame of its participants and its commentary on both the technical and social aspects of nanotechnology.
 It has also been widely criticized for its adversarial tone, with Drexler accusing Smalley of publicly misrepresenting his work, and Smalley accusing Drexler of failing to understand basic science, causing commentators to go so far as to characterize the tone of the debate as similar to "a pissing match" and "reminiscent of [a] Saturday Night Live sketch".